IO-Aerospace-software-engineering/Astrodynamics/README.md

     endif ()
     ```

-2. You can create a scenario based on this [Example](https://github.com/IO-Aerospace-software-engineering/SDK/tree/develop/IO.SDK.Scenarios)
+2. You can create a scenario based on this [Example](https://github.com/IO-Aerospace-software-engineering/SDK/tree/develop/IO.SDK.Scenarios/Program.cpp)

-3. You should see this output :
+3. When you execute it, you should have this output :
     ```CMD
     ========================================Launch Window 0 ========================================
     Launch epoch :2021-03-03 23:09:15.829809 (UTC)